Local man rises from addition to minister, produces Christian book along the way - Port Arthur News

 “I went to that church for the job program and was still addicted to drugs so I couldn’t get a job,” Martin said.
 “But I started going to the church.
 I believe God used the job as bait to get me in there.”

-At his lowest point, Martin was abusing marijuana, alcohol, and Codeine and taking pills; Xanax, Vicodin, Lorcet, Soma.
+At his lowest point, Martin was abusing marijuana, alcohol, Codeine and taking pills: Xanax, Vicodin, Lorcet and Soma.
 He abused cocaine and even smoked embalming fluid, he said.

 Along the way around 2006 he was charged with a felony and sentenced to eight years deferred probation but was released from that in four years.